2ta/telegram-reminder-gemini/docs/README.md

 ## 🔄 Documentation Maintenance

-This documentation is actively maintained alongside the codebase.
+This documentation is maintained for production use.
 When making significant changes:

 1. Update relevant documentation files
 2. Update this index if adding/removing docs